Accounts allow you to keep separate records of your DCR funds. Transferring DCR across accounts will create a transaction on the blockchain.

 Transactions relating to ticket buying and ticket voting rewards.

 Stake Version Interval (SVI)¶

-An interval of 2016 blocks (~1 week) which is used to determine if a vote on consensus rules can begin.
+An interval which is used to determine if a vote on consensus rule changes can begin.
+On mainnet this is every 2,016 blocks (~1 week).
 Before a vote on consensus rule changes can begin, 75% of tickets that vote during a Stake Version Interval (SVI) must be using software that contains the latent software change being proposed.

 Every block which is mined will contain a stakebase transaction for each ticket which voted on that block.
 Stakebase transactions have two inputs, the Decred which was spent to purchase the ticket, and the newly created Decred constituting the reward for voting.
 Stakebase transactions are also created when an expired or missed ticket is revoked, however there will be no voting reward created in these cases.
 Stakebase transactions belong to the stake transaction tree, which means that these transactions cannot be rejected by proof-of-stake voters, even if they vote to reject the block which contains them.

 Colloquial term for time-locking DCR in exchange for tickets.